reidrac/castaway-zx/README.md

 You will need:

-- A POSIX environment (Linux is perfect)
+- A POSIX environment (tested on Macos)
-- GCC, GNU Make, Python 2
+- GCC, GNU Make, Python 3
-- Z88DK v1.9 (other versions may or may not work)
+- z88dk nightly dated 20210406 or later
 - sp1.lib from Z88DK

 Then cross your fingers and run `make`.